hankunren/hankunren.github.io/content/project/schedule-track/index.md

 ---
-title: Schedule Track
+title: Construction Permit Tracker
-summary: Novel method to size storage with the aim of maximizing storage utilization and eliminating wasted storage capcacity.
+summary: Automated tracker for permit status and construction schedule to facilitate the concurrent progressions of both.
 tags:
   - Data
 date: '2016-04-27T00:00:00Z'